Direct Potable Reuse Pilot

 Polk County’s population is growing at an exponential rate.
 According to the 2020 U.S. Census, about 46 people a day are moving into Polk County.
 That growth means an increased demand for services, including water.

 The Upper Floridan aquifer that supplies water to Polk, and four other areas in Central Florida, is under tremendous strain.
 At our current rate of use, Polk will need an additional 21 million gallons of water per day by 2040.
 Like so many communities where water supply does not meet the population’s demand and a lack of groundwater availability threatens natural resources, Polk must continue to examine its options to supplement its potable supply.

 What is Direct Potable Reuse?

-Through engineering and technology, systems have been established and implemented to provide communities across most of the world with water safe for drinking.
+Through engineering and technology, systems have been established and implemented to provide communities across the world with water safe for drinking.
 Potable reuse, is highly treated, recycled water that can be using for drinking, cooking and bathing.

 There are two types of potable reuse, direct and indirect.

 Florida DEP has map of potable reuse projects around the world.
 View map

 The fundamental difference between direct and indirect potable reuse is the use of an environmental buffer.

 Indirect potable reuse uses an environmental buffer (lake, river or a groundwater aquifer) to provide additional treatment before the water is treated at a drinking water treatment plant.

 Direct potable reuse is wastewater that is treated all the way to drinking water standards and then sent directly to homes and business for all purposes.
 Direct potable reuse utilizes a process that uses technology to accelerate the treatment and distribution of water without an environmental buffer.